tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 When I started the demo, I had some previously installed software already in place to help the demos move quickly.
 Everything I used was free or covered under an MSDN subscription.

-**Database VM** – “PLC026-DB01” – The demo database “server” was running Windows 2012 R2 and SQL Server 2012 developer edition.
-The database was a sample database from a ASP.Net Music Store tutorial that I happened to have sitting around; the backup I used during the demo is available [here][1] (press the “Raw” button to download).
+**Database VM** – "PLC026-DB01" – The demo database "server" was running Windows 2012 R2 and SQL Server 2012 developer edition.
+The database was a sample database from a ASP.Net Music Store tutorial that I happened to have sitting around; the backup I used during the demo is available [here][1] (press the "Raw" button to download).

-**Build Server VM** – “PLC026-Build01” – The “build server” was running Windows 2012 R2 and included a free git server named [Bonobo Git Server][2] and the build server [TeamCity][3].
+**Build Server VM** – "PLC026-Build01" – The "build server" was running Windows 2012 R2 and included a free git server named [Bonobo Git Server][2] and the build server [TeamCity][3].
 I also installed the SQL Management Objects for Powershell following the instructions [here][4].

-**Laptop** – on my “local” system I was using SQL Server 2012, Powershell 3, Chrome, and [git][5].
+**Laptop** – on my "local" system I was using SQL Server 2012, Powershell 3, Chrome, and [git][5].
 I was using a GUI for git named [SmartGit][6], which was the only-non-free/non-MSDN tool in the mix.

 ## Server Setup